mohammad0914/Pursuit-Core-Web-Objects-Lab/README.md

  ## Prerequisites
   * Experience with values types and operators
-  * Familarity with JS loops
+  * Familiarity with JS loops
-  * Familiarty with arrays.
+  * Familiarity with arrays.
-  * Familiarty with strings.
+  * Familiarity with strings.

   ___